 \textbf{DeepFool}.
 Moosavi-Dezfooli et al.~\cite{moosavi2016deepfool} devised the DeepFool algorithm to find very small perturbations that are sufficient to change the classification result.
 The original image \textit{x}$_0$ is manipulated iteratively.
 At each iteration of the algorithm, the perturbation vector for \textit{x}$_\textit{i}$ that reaches the decision boundary is computed, and the current estimate is updated.
 The algorithm stops until the predicted class of \textit{x}$_\textit{i}$ changes.
 DeepFool is implemented as an optimization procedure which can yield a good approximation of the minimal perturbation.
-Moosavi-Dezfooli et al. performed some attack experiments against several DNN image classifiers, such as CaffeNet~\cite{jia2014caffe} and GoogLeNet~\cite{szegedy2015going}, and so on.
-The experiments demonstrated that DeepFool can lead to a smaller perturbation, but which is still effective to trick the target models.
+Moosavi-Dezfooli et al. performed some attack experiments against several DNN image classifiers, such as GoogLeNet~\cite{szegedy2015going} and CaffeNet~\cite{jia2014caffe}, and so on.
+Their experiments demonstrated that DeepFool can lead to a smaller perturbation than FGSM, which however is still effective to trick the target models.

 \textbf{CW Attacks}.
 Carlini and Wagner~\cite{carlini2016towards} also employed an optimization algorithm to seek as small as possible perturbations.
 Three powerful attacks (CW attacks for short) are designed for the \textit{L}$_0$, \textit{L}$_2$, and \textit{L}$_\infty$ distance metrics.
-Using some public datasets, such as MNIST~\cite{URL:TheMNISTDatabaseOfHandwrittenDigits} and ImageNet~\cite{deng2009imagenet}, Carlini and Wagner trained some deep network models to evaluate their attack methods.
+Using some public datasets, such as MNIST~\cite{URL:TheMNISTDatabaseOfHandwrittenDigits} and ImageNet~\cite{deng2009imagenet}, they trained some deep network models to evaluate their attack methods.
 As demonstrated in~\cite{carlini2016towards}, CW attacks can find closer adversarial examples than the other attack techniques and never fail to find an adversarial example.
-For example, CW \textit{L}$_0$ and \textit{L}$_2$ attacks can find adversarial examples at least 2 times lower distortion than FGSM.
+For example, CW \textit{L}$_0$ and \textit{L}$_2$ attacks can find adversarial examples with at least 2 times lower distortion than FGSM.
 Besides, Carlini and Wagner also illustrated their attacks can effectively break the defensive distillation~\cite{papernot2016distillation}.

-\section{METHODOLOGY}
+\section{Methodology}